zarifoudjibril/zarifoudjibril/README.md

 - 👋 Hi, I’m Zarifou Djibril, I currently work as a part-time ROBOTICS AND PROGRAMMING teacher at the Maarif International Schools in Togo.
-- 👀 I’m Data Scince/Analysis and Hydroinformatics.
+- 👀 I’m interested in Data Analysis and Hydroinformatics.
 - 🌱 Recently completed Python for Everybody @ [PY4E](https://www.py4e.com)
 - 💞️ I’m looking for an entry level job in Data Analysis and Data Science
 - 📫 How to reach me: [linkedIn](https://www.linkedin.com/in/zarifou-djibril/)